More important than the actual content - and I hope you choose art you love, is the how where and why of hanging art.

 I took this photo below in an old diner in San Francisco.
 You could do a series of interesting restaurants, or a row of food or pictures of plates or utensils.
 In fact in this restaurant, the most fascinating part, for me, was that they have plates from The Whitehouse china collection.
 What a feast for the eyes.
 I did try take some plate photos, but they did not come out well.

+However plates grouped by style, type or color can also work as wall art.
 As can kids art, labels, collections or travel shots.
 Be creative, and enjoy the process, as well as the effect.
 Even if you are not arty, photos are a great way to find your style.

 Below, in a client's home, we grouped a handful of small oils to make a statement.
 The top picture shows the wall before, with the original art group.
 The middle oil is large and none of the work is set to advantage.